DeveloperDunne/Walkies/README.md

 ### *Sign Up*

-- In this section potential customers can sign up for one of the services described and for further details.
+- In this section users can sign up for one of the services described and for further details.

 - The form has been designed so that the user cannot submit without providing certin details.
 It collects the owners data and some of that of the dog.

-- The sign up section is valuable as it gives the user the oppotunity to show that they are interested in the services.
+- The sign up section is valuable as it gives the user the opportunity to show that they are interested in the services.

 ![Sign Up](assets/readme-images/signup.png)